February 7, 2024

 Trevor Gardiner

-Paternity leave in Ireland allows male employees to take time off work after the birth or adoption of their child.
+Paternity leave in Ireland allows your male employees to take essential time off work after the birth or adoption of their child.
+This benefit contributes to a better work-life balance, helping your workforce remain engaged and productive in the long term.

-In Ireland, you can take paternity leave if you’re an employed, self-employed, casual, or part-time worker.
+Paternity leave is available to employed, self-employed, casual, or part-time worker.

 As per the Irish paternity leave policy, only one ‘relevant parent’ of the child can take paternity leave.
 This relevant parent can be the:

-You can also take paternity leave if you and your partner adopt a child.
+Your employee can also take paternity leave if they and their partner adopt a child.

 When it comes to child adoption, paternity leave can be taken by:

-You can take paternity leave for two consecutive weeks and start it any time within the first 6 months (26 weeks) after the birth or adoption of your child in Ireland.
+Paternity leave in Ireland allows your employees to take two consecutive weeks off within the first six months (26 weeks) following the birth or adoption of their child.

-You’re entitled to this two weeks' leave, regardless of the length of your service and the number of hours you’ve worked.
+Employees are entitled to this two weeks' leave, regardless of the length of their service and the number of hours they’ve worked.

-However, your leave entitlement will remain the same length, no matter how many children you have or adopt at the same time.
+However, the employees' leave entitlement will remain the same length, no matter how many children they have or adopt at the same time.

-Even if you have twins or adopt multiple children, you’ll only get two weeks of paternity leave.
+Even if your employees have twins or adopt multiple children, they’ll only get two weeks of paternity leave.

-However, you may be entitled to receive paternity pay from your employer if it’s specified in your contract of employment or if your employer offers this as an extra benefit.
+However, you may be required to provide paternity pay if it’s outlined in their contract of employment, or you choose to offer it as an additional benefit.

 But here’s the thing…

-Even if your employer doesn't pay you while you’re on leave, you can receive a weekly payment from the Irish government by applying for the Paternity Benefit.
+Even if you decide not to pay your employees while they’re on leave, they can receive a weekly payment from the Irish government by applying for the Paternity Benefit.

 The Paternity Benefit is a weekly social welfare payment by the Department of Social Protection (DSP) to employed and self-employed individuals on paternity leave.

-To qualify for this payment, you must have enough Pay Related Social Insurance contributions (PRSI contributions) and be on a certified leave from work.
-You can get the application form by contacting the Paternity Benefit section.
+To qualify for this payment, your employees must have enough Pay Related Social Insurance contributions (PRSI contributions) and be on a certified leave from work.
+They can get the application form by contacting the Paternity Benefit section.

-If you're planning to take paternity leave, notify your employer at least four weeks before the date you want to start your leave.
+If your employees are planning to take paternity leave, they should notify you at least four weeks before the date they want to start their leave.

-Depending on whether you become a parent through childbirth or adoption, there are specific details you’ll need to share with your employer:
+Depending on whether they become a parent through childbirth or adoption, there are specific details they’ll need to share with you:

-• For Childbirth: Provide your employer with a medical certificate from your spouse’s or partner's doctor confirming their expected due date.
-However, if you're applying for leave after your child's birth, your medical certificate should confirm the child’s actual birth date.
+For Childbirth: Employees should provide you with a medical certificate from their spouse’s or partner's doctor confirming their expected due date.
+However, if they’re applying for leave after the child's birth, their medical certificate should confirm the child’s actual birth date.

-• For Adoption: Provide your employer with a ‘certificate of placement’ confirming your child's adoption.
-If the adoption occurred internationally, you must also provide a ‘declaration of eligibility and suitability’ and written information about when the child was placed with you or the expected day of placement.
+For Adoption: Employees should submit a ‘certificate of placement’ confirming their child's adoption.
+If the adoption occurred internationally, they must also provide a ‘declaration of eligibility and suitability’ and written information about when the child was placed with them or the expected day of placement.

-As per Ireland’s Paternity Leave and Benefit Act 2016, your employer must follow certain rules when you’re on paternity leave:
+As per Ireland’s Paternity Leave and Benefit Act 2016, you must follow certain rules when your employees are on paternity leave from work:

-• Your employer cannot discriminate against you, punish you, or terminate your employment because you take paternity leave.
-They also cannot suspend you while you're on leave.
+You cannot discriminate against your employees, punish them, or terminate their employment because they’re on paternity leave.
+You also cannot suspend them while they're on leave.

-• Your employer must maintain written records of your paternity leave as well as that of other employees.
+You must maintain written records of your employees’ paternity leave.
 These records should include details about when each employee was on leave and for how long.

-• When your leave ends, your employer must allow you to return to your original job.
-If this is not possible, they must provide you with suitable alternative work.
+When the employee’s leave ends, you must allow them to return to their original job.
+If this is not possible, you must provide them with suitable alternative work.

-If your employer fails to comply with these obligations, report the issue to the Workplace Relations Commission within 12 months of the offence.
+As an employer, if you fail to comply with these obligations, your employees can report you to the Workplace Relations Commission within 12 months of the offence.
 Non-compliant employers can face penalisation and must pay a fine of up to €4,000.
-The Workplace Relations Commission can also take legal action against them.
+The Workplace Relations Commission can also take legal action against you.

 Here are the answers to commonly asked questions about paternity leave in Ireland

-You can take paternity leave if your child is born prematurely or if there is a stillbirth.
+Your employees can take paternity leave if their child is born prematurely or if there is a stillbirth.

-• Premature Births: If your baby is premature, you can apply for or change the dates of your paternity leave by informing your employer in writing.
-You must also submit a letter from your doctor confirming your new leave dates and your child's birth certificate.
+Premature Births: If the employee’s baby is premature, they can apply for or change the dates of their paternity leave by informing you in writing.
+They must also submit a letter from their doctor confirming their new leave dates and their child's birth certificate.

-• Stillbirths: If your partner experiences a stillbirth or miscarriage after the 24th week of pregnancy or if your baby weighs at least 500 grams at birth, you’re eligible for paternity leave.
-You must provide a letter from your doctor to your employer.
+Stillbirths: If an employee’s partner experiences a stillbirth or miscarriage after the 24th week of pregnancy or if their baby weighs at least 500 grams at birth, that employee is eligible for paternity leave.
+They must provide you with a letter from their doctor.
 This letter should include the expected date of birth, the actual date of birth, and the duration of the pregnancy.

-You can postpone your paternity leave if your child is born later than the expected date of birth or if there’s a delay in adoption placement.
+Your employees can postpone their paternity leave if the child is born later than the expected date of birth or if there’s a delay in adoption placement.

 Paternity leave postponement is also possible if:

-• You get sick before your leave starts: If you fall ill just before your paternity leave starts, you can delay it.
-You and your employer should agree upon the new start date, but it must end within 28 weeks after your child's birth or adoption placement.
+Employees get sick before their leave starts: If an employee falls ill just before the start of their paternity leave, they can delay it.
+In such cases, the employer and employee should agree upon the new start date, but it must end within 28 weeks after the birth or adoption placement of the employee’s child.

-• Your child is hospitalised: If your child is under hospitalisation due to a severe medical problem, you can postpone your paternity leave.
-You should start your leave within 7 days after your child’s discharge from the hospital or on a date you and your employer decide.
+The employee’s child is hospitalised: If the employee’s child is under hospitalisation due to a severe medical problem, they can postpone their paternity leave.
+Employees should start their leave within 7 days after their child’s discharge from the hospital or on a date the employer and employee decide.

 A father can take maternity leave (or adoptive leave in case of adoption) under exceptional circumstances, such as if the mother of the child passes away.